Search Results

 Ketesse may slightly affect your ability to drive and handle machines, due to the possibility of dizziness or drowsiness as side effects of treatment.
 If you notice such effects, do not drive or use machines until the symptoms wear off.
 Ask your doctor for advice.

-Always use this medicine exactly as your doctor has told you.
-Check with your doctor if you are not sure.
+Always take this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure.

 The dose of Ketesse that you need depends on the type, severity and duration of your pain.
 Your doctor will tell you how many tablets you must take daily, and for how long.